 The Audience leads us into the genre in which you’re writing.
 There are some unwritten rules for some genres.
 For example, many romance readers prefer HEA (Happily Ever After) endings.
 For historical books, modern English is frowned upon (no contractions, or only for the lowly peasants).
 If you haven’t given your Audience what they want they won’t spare the rod in their reviews.

 Now that you’ve pleased your Audience, how many books are you going to be writing?
 Will it be a serial, series or stand-alone?
-Stand-alones can be popular for one-night stand reading, but a series can keep you going without straining your imagination through constant creation of a new world.
+Stand-alones can be popular for one-nightstand reading, but a series can keep you going without straining your imagination through constant creation of a new world.
 Offering the first book of a series at a discount or for free can benefit both you and your Audience.
-You can even write a prequel to offer as the loss-leader (author-speak for offering a book as discounted or free).
+You can even write a prequel to offer as the loss-leader (author-speak for offering a book as discounted or free to attract readers).

 Here’s some general definitions of the various book groupings: